 No-sew Bee Pattern Instructions

-With yellow start,
+With a yellow start,

 1 rnd 6sc in a magic ring